 Reducing animal allergens:

-- Keep your pet out of bedroom and off of furniture.
+- Keep your pet out of your bedroom and off of furniture.

 - The pet may need to be removed for severe allergens.
 It may take 4 to 6 months to clear the home of pet allergens.